winstxnhdw/anisette-api/README.md

 echo "CLOUDFLARE_API_TOKEN=$CLOUDFLARE_API_TOKEN" > .env
 ```

-The token you may use to authenticate the API can be generated with the following command.
+The token you may use to authenticate the API can be generated and deployed with the following command.

 ```bash
 bun generate